 Get the sand between your toes – things to do on the Great Ocean Road

-Walking along a secluded, pristine beach on any day is one of the best things to do on the Great Ocean Road.
+Walking along a secluded, pristine beach any day is one of the best things to do on the Great Ocean Road.
 The sand between your toes is a magnificent way to connect with nature and make the most of your trip to the GOR.

 Sample some of the best seafood on the Great Ocean Road